Step-by-Step EPSG Code Normalization for Mixed Datasets Jump to heading

 try:

-# Read header only to prevent memory exhaustion on large datasets
+# Read the header only to prevent memory exhaustion on large datasets.

 gdf = gpd.read_file(source_path, rows=1)